applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/exercises/multiple-sequence-alignment.md

 ## Question 6 <link src="UhSjc4"/>

-Choose one representative sequence from each of the clusters you defined in question 5.
-Look these up in `tax_lookup` by their ids to get the taxonomy of each sequence, and include those in the results below.
+Using `tax_lookup` by their ids, get the taxonomy of each sequence, and include those in the results below.
 When you see a key that ends with ``__``, that means that there is no known taxonomic assignment for that sequence at that level.
+Examine the taxonomy for each of your OTUs at 70% and 90%.
+Does the taxanomic assignment for these OTUs make sense?
+Additionally, choose one representative sequence from each of the clusters you defined in question 5.
+Is the taxonomy of the representative sequences consistent with phylogenetic tree you generated in question 4?
 ```python
 >>> print(tax_lookup['4343117'])
 ```